fossas/cse-challenge-dropwizard/README.md

 ### Improvements

-- What’s parts of FOSSA do you think can be improved?
+- What parts of FOSSA do you think can be improved?